Madhya Pradesh: After dumper runs over farmer, angry villagers block traffic

 Locals said Prem Narayan and his wife Anguri Bai were returning home from their farmland.

-The angry villagers said they would not leave the spot until the collector Kaushalendra Vikram Singh was called to the spot.
+The angry villagers said they would not leave the spot until the collector Kaushalendra Vikram Singh was called there.

 The blockade continued for three hours leading to traffic gridlock on the highway.